-If you are looking into the cloud-native world, then the chances of you stumbling across the term “Kubernetes” is high.
-Kubernetes, also known as k8s, is an open-source system that has the primary responsibility of being a container orchestrator.
+If you are looking into the cloud-native world, then the chances of coming across the term “Kubernetes” is high.
+Kubernetes, also known as K8s, is an open-source system that has the primary responsibility of being a container orchestrator.
 This has quickly become a lifeline for managing our containerized applications through creating automated deployments.
 It has been commonly used by cloud-native developers as the main API to support building and deploying reliable and scalable distribution systems.

-If you are interested in learning more about how k3s is different from k8s, check out our “k3s vs k8s” article which underpins these differences.
+If you are interested in understanding how K3s is differs from k8s, check out our “K3s vs K8s” article which delves into these differences.

-K3s is small in size and highly available, and as a result, it can be used for creating production-grade Kubernetes clusters in resource-constrained environments and remote locations.
-Hence, it is perfect for edge computing and IoT devices like Raspberry Pi.
-The continuous Integration automation processes highly favour k3s because of its lightweight nature along with fast and simple deployment characteristics.
+Due to its small size and high availability, K3s is ideal for creating production-grade Kubernetes clusters in resource-constrained environments and remote locations.
+This makes it a perfect fit for edge computing and IoT devices like Raspberry Pi.
+Furthermore, continuous Integration automation processes favor K3s due to its lightweight nature and swift, straightforward deployment characteristics.

-K3s was designed to support two processes: the server and the agent.
-Through the server, k3 is able to run several components such as the basic control-plane components for Kubernetes (API, controller, and scheduler), sqlite, and the reverse tunnel proxy.
-Then there is the k3s agent which runs the kubelet, kube-proxy, container runtime, load-balancers, and other additional components.
+K3s was designed to support two distinct processes: the server and the agent.
+The server allows k3 to run several components such as the basic control-plane components for Kubernetes (API, controller, and scheduler), SQLite, and the reverse tunnel proxy.
+The K3s agent on the other hand, handles the kubelet, kube-proxy, container runtime, load-balancers, and other additional components.

 Diagram by Rancher in their Introduction to k3s blog

 When created in 2019, K3s was designed to be the lightweight version of Kubernetes allowing users to seamlessly launch a cluster without the need for unused source code.
 This was built upon three main factors: lightweight, highly available, and automation: